Connection Machine: Visual design

 Connection Machines were noted for their striking visual design.
 The CM-1 and CM-2 design teams were led by Tamiko Thiel.
 The physical form of the CM-1, CM-2, and CM-200 chassis was a cube-of-cubes, referencing the machine's internal 12-dimensional hypercube network, with the red light-emitting diodes (LEDs), by default indicating the processor status, visible through the doors of each cube.

 By default, when a processor is executing an instruction, its LED is on.
 In a SIMD program, the goal is to have as many processors as possible working the program at the same time – indicated by having all LEDs being steady on.
 Those unfamiliar with the use of the LEDs wanted to see the LEDs blink – or even spell out messages to visitors.
 The result is that finished programs often have superfluous operations to blink the LEDs.

 The CM-5, in plan view, had a staircase-like shape, and also had large panels of red blinking LEDs.
 Prominent sculptor-architect Maya Lin contributed to the CM-5 design.

-Exhibits

-The very first CM-1 is on permanent display in the Computer History Museum, Mountain View, California, which also has two other CM-1s and CM-5.
-Other Connection Machines survive in the collections of the Museum of Modern Art New York and the Living Computers: Museum + Labs Seattle (CM-2s with LED grids simulating the processor status LEDs), and in the Smithsonian Institution National Museum of American History, the Computer Museum of America in Roswell, Georgia, and the Swedish National Museum of Science and Technology (Tekniska Museet) in Stockholm, Sweden.